Carlbytes/Math-Game-Web-App/README.md

 </div>

-This is a web-based math game built with a C++ backend and an HTML/CSS/JS frontend.
+This is a web based math game built with a C++ backend and an HTML/CSS/JS frontend.
 It uses the Crow C++ micro-framework to serve web pages and handle API requests, and SQLite3 for user authentication and session management.

 The project allows for standard development builds via CMake/vcpkg, but also features a fully automated **CI/CD pipeline** that containerizes the application with Docker and deploys it to a live production server.